-“Do you know what Christian does with his Legos?”
+“Do you know what my son does with his Legos?”
 I asked.

 “He and his friends trade the people and accessories.”

 Her face transformed with what I can only explain as shock.
-A big shock.
+A shock of big proportions.
 “Wh… wh… what?
 But that breaks up a set.”
 She stammered.
 “And now the set is not worth as much.
 What about resale value?
 And …” She looked me in the eye.
 “And you know about this?”

 She was speechless.

 “Most of his friends trade characters.”
 I explained.
 “I was a little nervous at first about breaking up the sets and such.
 But he has learned some good lessons by trading.
 Besides, ultimately they are his toys.
 I gave them to him.”